MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Related Work

-The field of image inversion techniques has experienced significant progress in recent years~\citep{brooks2023instructpix2pix,kim2022diffusionclip,parmar2023zero,dhariwal2021diffusion}.
-While the DDIM inversion proves effective for unconditional diffusion models~\citep{song2020denoising,wallace2023edict} , its limitations become apparent when applied to text-guided diffusion models, particularly when classifier-free guidance is necessary for meaningful editing.
-A range of solutions~\citep{mokady2023null,tumanyan2022plugandplay} have been proposed to address these challenges.
-For example, Negative-Prompt Inversion strategically assigns conditioned text embeddings to Null-Text embeddings, effectively reducing potential deviation during the editing process.
-Conversely, Edit Friendly DDPM provides an alternative latent noise space via modified DDPM sample distributions, promoting the successful reconstruction of the desired image~\citep{hubermanspiegelglas2024edit}.

-Recently, optimization-based inversion methods using specific latent variables have gained popularity~\citep{ju2023direct,kawar2023imagic}.
-These are designed to minimize accumulated errors stemming from the DDIM inversion.
-Techniques such as Null-Text Inversion~\citep{mokady2023null} are promising, but they introduce complexity and instability into the optimization process, making it relatively time-consuming.
-Differently, we introduce a plug-in-plus method called Disentangled Inversion Control to separate branches, achieving superior performance with considerably fewer computational resources.
+\textbf{Inversion Techniques.} The field of image inversion techniques has experienced significant progress in recent years~\citep{brooks2023instructpix2pix,kim2022diffusionclip,parmar2023zero,dhariwal2021diffusion}.
+Although DDIM inversion proves to be effective for unconditional diffusion models~\citep{song2020denoising,yang2025emovoice,liu2025speech}, its limitations become apparent when applied to text-guided diffusion models, particularly when classifier-free guidance is necessary for meaningful editing.
+Various solutions have been proposed to address these challenges~\citep{mokady2023null,tumanyan2022plugandplay}.
+For example, Negative-Prompt Inversion strategically assigns conditioned text embeddings to Null-Text embeddings, effectively reducing potential deviation during editing.
+In contrast, Edit-Friendly DDPM provides an alternative latent noise space via modified DDPM sample distributions, promoting the successful reconstruction of the desired image~\citep{hubermanspiegelglas2024edit}.
+Optimization-based inversion methods using specific latent variables have recently gained popularity~\citep{ju2023direct,kawar2023imagic}.
+These methods are designed to minimize the accumulated errors that result from the inversion of DDIM.
+Techniques such as Null-Text Inversion~\citep{mokady2023null} are promising, but introduce complexity and instability into the optimization process.
+Different from these inversion techniques, we introduce a plug-and-play method called Disentangled Inversion Control to separate branches which enables each branch to unleash its maximum potential individually, achieving superior performance with considerably fewer computational resources.